 - network and represent BACP and our members to wider stakeholder groups, addressing counselling and psychotherapy issues and concerns

-- act as an ambassador and advocate for BACP and the counselling professions
+- act as an ambassador and advocate for us and the coaching profession

 Carrying out the role